-In this lesson, students begin conducting searches independently using the Research Frame (created in Lesson 6) and associated search tools.
+In this lesson, students begin to conduct searches independently using the Research Frame (created in Lesson 6) and associated search tools.
 This lesson is the first of three lessons in which students conduct sustained, independent research during class.
 While researching, students consider how to use inquiry questions to drive research and continually assess sources for credibility and usefulness in answering inquiry questions.

-This lesson is the first of three independent search lessons (10.3.2 Lessons 7-9) assessed using a Conducting Independent Searches Checklist.
-The Conducting Independent Searches Checklist serves as an assessment tool for the teacher while also focusing students on specific aspects of the search process for each independent search lesson.
-The teacher provides feedback on the two specific criteria from the Conducting Independent Searches Checklist for each of the three lessons.
+This lesson is the first of three independent search lessons (11.3.2 Lessons 7-9) assessed using a Conducting Independent Searches Checklist.
+The Conducting Independent Searches Checklist serves as an assessment tool for the teacher while also focusing students on specific aspects of the search process for each search lesson.
+The teacher provides feedback on two of the criteria from the Conducting Independent Searches Checklist for each of the three lessons.
 For this lesson, the focal criteria are 1 and 2.
 Lesson 8's focal criteria are 3 and 4, and Lesson 9's focal criteria are 5 and 6.

-Students begin the lesson by engaging in a research process check-in during which they update their Student Research Plan.
+Students begin the lesson with a research process check-in during which they update their Student Research Plan.
 The teacher introduces students to the Conducting Independent Searches Checklist, and students conduct research using the steps that they were introduced to in previous lessons.
+Student learning in this lesson is assessed via individual students' completed research tools, including Potential Sources Tools, Taking Notes Tools, and a current Research Frame.

-For the lesson assessment, students turn in their completed research materials.
-For homework, students continue conducting searches independently, following the steps taught in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments) and add to the vocabulary journal the new vocabulary the have learned throughout the research process.
+For homework, students continue conducting searches independently, following the steps taught in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments).
+Students also add to the vocabulary journal any new vocabulary the have learned throughout the research process.